paul-peasegood/Container-Ship/README.md

 THE ANSWER IS HJQTSONH!

 This is a brute force solution that takes each step and does it at a time and just keeps going until it finds the answer.
 It is not the most efficient solution but it works.(i think)
+Uses ArrayList<Character[]> containersList to enable dynamic number of rows while keeping a static number of columns.
 Things to work on:
-make the array dynamic somehow so that it can be used for any size ship.
+*** DONE *** make the array dynamic somehow so that it can be used for any size ship.
 Right now its got loads of empty rows and still has a size limit.
 Better way of identifying the empty rows/columns would make the code much more efficient.